RaphaelHebert/nsdpy/docs/main.md

 <div style="background:Cornsilk; padding:5%"><p style="text-align: center;"><b> GOOD TO KNOW . .</b>

 As the **-g** option does not use the Entrez APIs to retrieve the gene feature files the user will be prompted at the beginning of the run to confirm the choice of the option.
-To automatically confirm the run the **-y** option can be used.
+To avoid being prompted, confirm the run automatically using the **-y** option.Example:
-Example:

     nsdpy -r "ITS2" -g -y